dankorotin/ton-tutorials/README.md

 ### 2.1.
 Addresses

-To send a message, you need to know the address.
+🚧 **Coming Soon!** 🚧 To send a message, you need to know the address.
 Gain an in-depth understanding of addresses on the TON Blockchain.

 ---